danwing/settle-requirements/draft-nygren-requirements-https-local-domains.md

 # Introduction

+Servers on local networks have historically used and encouraged unencrypted communications -- printers, routers, network attacked storage (NAS).
+However, browsers disadvantage unencrypted communications (e.g., {{not-secure}}, {{sec-context}}) which increases importance of a secure context (HTTPS) to local domains.
+Today, a secure context is obtained with a PKIX certificate ({{?RFC5280}}) signed by a Certification Authority that is trusted by the client.

-Servers on a local network cannot easily get PKIX certificates
-{{?RFC5280}} signed by a public Certification Authority because of their firewall or NAT, lack of domain name delegation, and need for ongoing certificate renewal.
+However, servers on a local network cannot easily get PKIX certificates signed by a Certification Authority because of their firewall or NAT (to prove domain ownership), lack of domain name delegation, and need for ongoing certificate renewal.

-This problem has been well recognized since about 2017 and several proposals have been suggested to solve this problem, each with their own drawbacks.
+The problem has been well recognized since about 2017 and several proposals have been suggested to solve this problem, each with their own drawbacks.
 This paper is not intended to summarize the proposals or their drawbacks; for that detail see the pointers to previous work in {{related}}.
 At a high level, the proposals have involved solutions such as:

   * pre-shared secrets (scanned, printed, or displayed by the server)